Learn about actual and potential costs

 What should my Sign Installation RFP include?

 Buyers should state the amount of the contract.
-(Alternatively, buyers can provide a budget range.)
+(Alternatively, buyers can provide a budget range or cap.)

 Buyers should state the payment terms, indicating whether payment will be made once the job is completed, or whether a deposit will be paid before work commences.